-Reception standards remain below adequate levels, exposing asylum seekers to the risk of homelessness and destitution.
-The majority of asylum seekers live in the community and are often extremely destitute.
-Centres are overcrowded and in need of structural renovation to reach acceptable sanitation and hygiene standards, as well as to provide safeguards against sexual and gender-based violence for both children and single women.
-The timely identification and response to the needs of vulnerable individuals, including children, both within reception facilities and in the community, requires improvement.
+Reception standards remain below adequate levels, exposing asylum applicants to the risk of homelessness and destitution.
+The majority of asylum applicants live in the community and are often extremely destitute.
+Centres still require measures to ensure acceptable sanitation and hygiene standards for all, as well as to provide safeguards against sexual and gender-based violence for both children and single women.
+The timely identification and especially the response to the needs of vulnerable individuals, including children, both within reception facilities and in the community, requires improvement.

-In 2023, there was a significant surge in violence against migrants in Cyprus, with incidents including pogrom-like demonstrations and violent attacks against racialized people, including migrants and refugees.377 The main incidents took place in Chloraka a village at the outskirts of Paphos City and then Limassol where migrant-owned shops were destroyed and several people were attacked by mobs.
+In 2023, there was a significant surge in violence against migrants in Cyprus, with incidents including pogrom-like demonstrations and violent attacks against racialised people, including migrants and refugees.
+The main incidents took place in Chloraka a village at the outskirts of Paphos City and then Limassol where migrant-owned shops were destroyed and several people were attacked by mobs.
 There has also been a rise in attacks and reports of police profiling.
-Experts have blamed the increased mainstreaming of xenophobia in Cypriot politics and media, fuelled by the spread of disinformation and the mismanagement of the large number of people trying to reach Europe.378
+Experts have blamed the increased mainstreaming of xenophobia in Cypriot politics and media, fuelled by the spread of disinformation and the mismanagement of the large number of people trying to reach Europe.
+Unlike Violence against migrants continued in 2024, including frequent racist attacks especially against non-EU delivery-persons, hate speech, police profiling, and incidents of police entering private accommodation to identify undocumented persons.

-The European Commission on Racism and Intolerance (ECRI) in the latest report published on Cyprus in 2023, recommends that the authorities establish a comprehensive monitoring system for hate speech incidents, involving the police, the prosecution service, the courts, the equality body and relevant civil society organisations, especially those supporting refugees, asylum seekers, and migrants.
-Furthermore, ECRI recommends that the authorities step up their efforts in encouraging public figures, in particular high-level officials and religious leaders, to firmly and promptly condemn the use of racist and other forms of hate speech, use counter-speech and alternative speech, and promote intergroup understanding.379
+The European Commission on Racism and Intolerance (ECRI) in the latest report published on Cyprus in 2023, recommends that the authorities establish a comprehensive monitoring system for hate speech incidents, involving the police, the prosecution service, the courts, the equality body and relevant civil society organisations, especially those supporting refugees, asylum applicants, and migrants.
+Furthermore, ECRI recommends that the authorities step up their efforts in encouraging public figures, in particular high-level officials and religious leaders, to firmly and promptly condemn the use of racist and other forms of hate speech, use counter-speech and alternative speech, and promote intergroup understanding.
+No progress was noted in 2024 in relation to the ECRI recommendations.